Young Rebel Set

-Young Rebel Set were an English Indie Rock band from the North East of England.
-They formed in Stockton-on-Tees in 2007.

-The band consisted of Matthew Chipchase (vocals and acoustic guitar), Mark William Evans (guitar, mandolin), Andrew Parmley (electric guitar), Chris Parmley (Bass) and Luke Evans (Drums and Backing Vocals).
+Young Rebel Set are an English indie rock band formed in Stockton-on-Tees in 2007.
+The band originally consisted of Matthew Chipchase (vocals and acoustic guitar), Mark Evans (guitar, mandolin), Andrew Parmley (electric guitar), Chris Parmley (bass) and Luke Evans (drums and vocals).
 They have been classed as "life affirming graft rock" by the NME.
 They take inspiration from the likes of Bruce Springsteen, Johnny Cash, Dire Straits and The Pogues.
+After Chipchase died in 2019, the band reformed in 2025 with three new members.

 History

 Formation and early years (2007–09)

 The band met after an impromptu gig at Stockton KuBar and Young Rebel Set came to fruition in the winter of the same year.
 They signed to Ignition Records, home of music heavyweights Oasis on 11 February 2011 following several self-released singles.
 They toured the UK in 2008 and 2009, including slots supporting The Coral, The Pigeon Detectives, Cage The Elephant and The Courteeners.